soheilina/I2DL_Assignment/I2DL/README.md

 Once *virtualenv* is successfully installed, go to the root directory of the i2dl repository (where this README.md is located) and execute:

 `virtualenv -p python3 .venv`
+SM: If your python version > 3.7, run:
+ `virtualenv -p python3.7 .venv`

 Basically, this installs a sandboxed Python in the directory `.venv`.
 The additional argument ensures that sandboxed packages are used even if they had